 Kennedy Yesigomwe, USC Institute for Global Health’s Uganda coordinator and Makerere University alum, said he was “amazed” by the overall engagement and enthusiasm: “People had a positive vibe throughout.”

 Following the camp, the USC students enjoyed a wildlife safari and visited health agencies including the Ministry of Health, Uganda Cancer Institute, Infectious Disease Institute and multiple rural health centers, as well as Makerere University’s schools of public health and pharmacy.

 To date, RUFC camps have reached more than 3,000 kids in the country’s central and northern regions.

 To learn more and sign up to participate in upcoming camps, which will soon include Mozambique, visit https://globalhealth.usc.edu/ugandaimmersion.

 Video by Evan Pye, MPH ’16.
 Evan works as a program advisor at Global Health Network in Uganda.

-Read Simone’s reflection about the experience on our travel blog.
+Read Simone’s reflections about the experience on our travel blog: